IfeJayeola/airbnb-clone-project/README.md

 - `Secured Payment Processing:` is using trusted third-party to handle payment.
 This ensures safe payment with limited liability.

 ## CI/CD Pipeline
+CI/CD Pipeline is an automated process by which software teams automate creation, testing and deployment of applications.
+CI stands for continuous integration and is the process of integrating codes to a central shared repository and automatically running tests for early error detection.
+CD is continuous delivery / deployment and it enables organizations to deploy their codes automatically.
+CI/CD Pipeline reduces errors or bugs that are deployed during production and gives users better experience.